The science behind Human Cooperation.

 Cooperation Day is inspired by the scientific research into human cooperation, and the work of institutions looking at ways to bring that research to the public good.

-Here is Yale University behavioral scientist David Rand talk on Natural Cooperation.
+Here is MIT scientist David Rand talk on Natural Cooperation.

 Bibliography for the video and text of Cooperation Day